 - Construction and Demolition Debris Recycling Ordinance: Effective April 21, 2007, debris from construction and demolition projects greater than 40,000 square feet must be diverted away from landfill disposal in the unincorporated County of San Diego.
 The ordinance requires that 90% of inerts and 70% of all other materials must be recycled from your project.
 In order to comply with the Ordinance, applicants must submit a Debris Management Plan and a fully refundable Performance Guarantee prior to building permit issuance.

-- Construction and Demolition Recycling Guide (Spanish-English, full guide)
+- Construction and Demolition Recycling Guide (English, full guide)

 - Construction and Demolition List of Recycling Facilities (Quick guide)